sifferman/labs-with-cva6/labs/caching.md

 ### Verilog/SystemVerilog Questions

-1. For the following questions, please use [DigitalJS Online](https://digitaljs.tilk.eu/), a Verilog synthesis visualizer, to support your answers.
+1. For the following questions, please provide a screenshot from [DigitalJS Online](https://digitaljs.tilk.eu/), a Verilog synthesis visualizer, to support your answers.
     1. How is a Verilog/SystemVerilog `for` loop synthesized?
     2. How is a Verilog/SystemVerilog `if` statement synthesized?
 2. CVA6 uses a common design practice of appending `_d` and `_q` to the end of net names.
 What does each mean?
 How should each net type be assigned?
 Why can this practice be more useful than using a single net?